How to Set Up Goals and Achieve Success

 👉 Explore project planning basics in "How to Create a Project Roadmap".

-👉 Discover the SMART approach for teams in "Agile Team Structure".
+👉 Discover team collaboration strategies in "Agile Team Structure".

 Interesting fact Icon with eyes

-Thomas Edison, the inventor of the light bulb, used to write weekly goals and tasks.
-His lists often contained over 50 items, and he credited this method for not only organizing his work but also fostering creativity at a high level.
+Thomas Edison, the inventor of the light bulb, regularly wrote weekly goals and task lists.
+Some of his lists contained more than 50 items, and he believed this practice helped structure his work while also encouraging creativity.

 Conclusion